Korede-TA/dsbldr/README.md

 # dsbldr
 Golang tool that makes it easier to build Machine Learning Datasets from public Social Network APIs.
-It's fairly low level; primarily helps out with maintaining concurreny and saving data under the hood -- while providing a straightforward and intuitive API to do so.
+It's fairly low level; primarily helps out with managing concurrent operations and saving data under the hood -- while providing a straightforward and intuitive API to do so.

 ## Abstract
 (Don't know if people actually write these for OSS projects)